 It can be found that the energy integral term in the thermodynamic potential Eq.(8) is ultraviolet divergent.
-Since the NJL model is non-renormalizable, a cut-off needs to be introduced in the momentum integration.
-In this study, we use the smoothing regularization scheme by introducing a shape factor $f_{\Lambda}(p)$ in the divergent zero-point energy, and choose the soft-cutoff weight function as
+Since the NJL model is nonrenormalizable, a cutoff needs to be introduced in the momentum integration.
+In this study, we use the smoothing regularization scheme by introducing a shape factor $f_{\Lambda}(p)$ in the divergent zero-point energy and choose the soft-cutoff weight function as

 where $N=5$ is chosen.